Time correlations in KPZ models with diffusive initial conditions: Introduction and main results

-As alluded to above, our focus in this paper is KPZ growth with general random initial conditions, including the stationary ones.
-The only rigorous results for the generic random initial condition so far appear in \cite{ferocctimecorr} where non-negative constant multiples of the stationary initial condition are considered.
-The statistic studied in \cite{ferocctimecorr} is the limit $\rho(\tau)$ of the correlation as $r,n\to \infty$ and $r/n\to \tau\in (0,1)$.
-It was shown that for these initial conditions $1-\rho(\tau)=\Theta((1-\tau)^{2/3})$ as $\tau\to 1$.
-For the special case of stationary initial condition it was also shown that $\rho(\tau)=\Theta(\tau^{1/3})$ as $\tau\to 0$; in fact and explicit formula for $\rho(\tau)$ was obtained.
+As alluded to above, our focus in this paper is KPZ growth with general random initial conditions, which include the stationary ones.
+The only rigorous results for the time correlation study with the generic random initial condition so far appear in \cite{ferocctimecorr} in the zero-temperature setting.
+The generality of the random initial conditions studied there allows for the multiplication of the stationary initial condition by any non-negative constant, i.e.~``$f = C \times \text{the stationary initial condition}$" for any $C \geq 0$.
+The statistic studied in \cite{ferocctimecorr} is the limit $\rho(\tau) = \lim_{n \to \infty} \Corr(T^f_n, T^f_{\tau n})$ for $\tau\in (0,1)$.
+It was shown that for these random initial conditions $1-\rho(\tau)=\Theta((1-\tau)^{2/3})$ as $\tau\to 1$.
+Note that $\tau$ going to $1$ means the two times, $r$ and $n$, are close relative to their sizes.
+In this scenario, the time correlation for the random, droplet and flat initial conditions all stem from similar reasons.

+In contrast, in scenarios where $r$ is small compared to $n$, the underlying mechanisms governing time correlations differ fundamentally for random, droplet, and flat initial conditions.
+Here, the free energy at time $r$ feels the effects from various initial conditions because it is much smaller compared to $n$.
+A part of our main contributions lies in establishing upper and lower bounds on the time correlation when two endpoints are far apart, for the random initial conditions.
+This aspect has not been previously known in any setting.

-Our work considers a broad class of random initial conditions which satisfy certain ''diffusive growth" conditions; in particular, these include the positive temperature analogues of the initial conditions considered in \cite{ferocctimecorr}.
-For this class of initial conditions, and for $r,n$ \emph{large but finite}, and for $r/n$ close to $0$ or close to $1$, we establish up to constant upper and lower bounds for the correlation establishing the same exponents as described above, see Theorem \ref{thm_r_large} and Theorem \ref{thm_r_small}.
+Expanding upon the random initial conditions studied in \cite{ferocctimecorr}, our work considers a very broad class of random initial conditions which satisfy certain ``diffusive growth" conditions.
+For this class of initial conditions, and for $r,n$ \textit{large but finite}, and for $r/n$ close to $0$ or close to $1$, we establish up to constant upper and lower bounds for the correlation establishing the same exponents as described above, see Theorem \ref{thm_r_large} and Theorem \ref{thm_r_small}.
 For the special case of the stationary initial condition, in the small $r$ regime, we also provide a different argument for the upper bound in Section \ref{s:duality} using duality which leads to a quantitatively better estimate.